Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 This command does the following:

-1. Deploys the Streamlit application using the Snowflake account details mentioned in the ".snowflake/config.toml" file
+- Deploys the Streamlit application using the Snowflake account details mentioned in the ".snowflake/config.toml" file
-2. --config-file option provides the location of the config file that contains Snowflake account details
+- --config-file option provides the location of the config file that contains Snowflake account details
-3. --replace option ensures that the existing application, if present, is overwritten
+- --replace option ensures that the existing application, if present, is overwritten
-4. --project option provides the path where the Streamlit app project resides
+- --project option provides the path where the Streamlit app project resides
-5. --connection option dictates which connection section from the ".snowflake/config.toml" file should be used for deployment
+- --connection option dictates which connection section from the ".snowflake/config.toml" file should be used for deployment

 ### Launch Streamlit application :

 Once the Streamlit app is successfully deployed, the Snowflake CLI will display the message "Streamlit successfully deployed" and also provide the URL for the Streamlit application.
-You can either copy the link and presss Command/Ctrl
+You can copy the link and paste it in a browser address bar or simply presss Command/Ctrl and click the link to launch the Streamlit application

 <img src="assets/launch_streamlit.png" />

+### Working with Streamlit Application :

 <!-- ------------------------ -->